 Whether you are a student, faculty, or staff member, you can choose to play a valuable role in saving energy in offices, labs, residence halls, and other campus areas.

-Making additional, simple decisions about energy use will improve our environmental footprint and save the campus money ─ returning those funds to teaching and research.
+Making simple decisions about energy use will improve our carbon footprint and save the campus money─returning those funds to teaching and research.

 Tips for Labs

 Teaching and research laboratories at UC Berkeley are key to our mission.
 Labs consume more energy, water, and additional resources than other campus buildings, in part due to energy-intensive equipment and space ventilation.
-In fact, labs are estimated to use over 40% of the total campus electricity demand.
-Of this, “plug-ins” (like freezers, autoclaves, incubators, etc.) can require as much as 50% of the building energy use.
+Dashboards showing real-time energy use for campus buildings demonstrate that, in fact, labs are estimated to use over 40% of the total campus electricity demand.
+Of this, “plug-ins” (like freezers, autoclaves, incubators, etc.) can require as much as 50% of a building’s energy use.

-However, there are multiple strategies and best practices that reduce resource use while maintaining mission and research excellence.
+However, there are multiple strategies and best practices that reduce resource use while maintaining the university’s mission and research excellence.

 Download the Lab Tip Booklet for ideas about how to save energy in labs considering cold storage, fume hoods, lighting, power, and purchasing.